 Guide to South Dakota Car Insurance

-A conviction for driving without proof of insurance is considered a “Class 2 Misdemeanor” by South Dakota law and is punishable by a $100 fine, 30 days in jail, or both.
-Your driver’s license may also be suspended for at least 30 days, up to one year, according to the South Dakota Department of Public Safety Motor Vehicle Division,
+A conviction for driving without proof of insurance is considered a “Class 2 Misdemeanor” by South Dakota law and may be punishable by up to a $500 fine, up to 30 days in jail, or both, with potential license and registration consequences.
+Your driver’s license may also be suspended upon conviction; electronic proof of insurance is accepted (see SDCL 32-35-113 and 32-35-113.1).
+For agency resources, consult the South Dakota Department of Public Safety Motor Vehicle Division,

 - Comprehensive insurance: Covers non-collision-related damages to your vehicle, like theft and vandalism.